|Approved by:||The President|

 To protect the confidentiality of individuals who participate in investigations, and to protect the integrity of the investigative process, individuals normally will not be informed of the outcome of an investigation.

 Per the University's Non-Retaliation Policy, retaliation based on an individual's cooperation with an investigation is prohibited.
 Knowingly initiating or causing a false or bad faith report also is strictly prohibited.
 Violations of these provisions are subject to disciplinary action up to and including termination.
-All suspected reports of retaliation or bad faith reports should be reported immediately to the Chief Ethics and Compliance Officer (tel.
+All suspected reports of retaliation or bad faith reports should be reported immediately to the Director of Compliance (tel.
 (202) 319-6170 or CUA-COMPLIANCE@CUA.EDU), to the Office of General Counsel (tel.
 (202) 319-4142 or CUA-OGC@CUA.EDU), or other senior level personnel.

 Where to Report Suspected Ethical Misconduct